 App Microscope is a tool to display the Internet Safety Labs safety label (ISL Safety Label) for mobile applications.
 The information in the ISL Safety Label is designed to highlight safety risks found in the app when using it as it was designed to be used.
 ISL calls these inherent risks “programmatic harms”.

-App Microscope is designed for app developers, school technology decision-makers, journalists, privacy advocates and regulatory enforcers, but can be used by everyone to better understand the hidden behaviors of mobile apps.
+App Microscope is designed for app developers, technology decision-makers, journalists, privacy advocates and regulators, but can be used by everyone to better understand the hidden risks of mobile apps.

 App Microscope is a free public service, funded in part by a generous grant from the Internet Society Foundation.
 ISL is a US-based 501(c)(3) non-profit organization.

-The purpose of the ISL Safety Label is to help people understand what’s happening “under the hood” of mobile apps.
+The purpose of the ISL Safety Label is to help various audiences understand what’s happening “under the hood” of mobile apps.

 The high-level structure of the ISL Safety Label looks like this:

-The ISL Safety Score is a “stoplight” score with four possible values:
+The ISL Safety Score is a “stoplight” score with five possible values:

 Here are the detailed explanations of each score.

-This section provides information on the number and riskiness of SDKs in the app and the number of aggregator platforms receiving data as observed in network traffic.
+This section provides information on the number and riskiness of third parties found in either observed network traffic or as SDKs in the app.
+First, the risk assessment based on the observed network traffic.

 The App Category Average column displays the average number of SDKs and aggregator platforms for the category of apps.
-Note that the category is the smallest sub-category as shown in the top part of the label, such as “EdTech -> Other -> Games”.
+Note that the category is the smallest sub-category as shown in the top part of the label, such as “EdTech -> Safety Platform”.

 The “n=number” is the number of apps in that category/subcategory.